anibal-JUAREZ/EasyBank/README.md

 Mobile:375px

-design available in the design folder
+The design was given by the Frontend Mentor website and it is available in the design folder